fr3fou/decker/README.md

 // hence why they are added on the `1` key of the map

 // ID -> siblings array
-map[uint64][]decker.Image
+// The key is an ID
+// The value is a bucket of duplicate images map[uint64][]decker.Image

 1 -> []decker.Image{